-The original intent of the Voyage National Program was to replicate and permanently install the Voyage exhibition on the National Mall – the Voyage Mark I Exhibition – in communities across the U.S. It was indeed replicated and permanently installed in Houston, TX, Corpus Christi, TX, and Kansas City, MO.
-The Mark I exhibition remains available for purchase and installation in communities across the U.S. and Canada.
+The original intent of the Voyage National Program was to replicate and permanently install the Voyage exhibition on the National Mall – the Voyage Mark I Exhibition – in communities across the U.S. The extended vision was to translate the storyboards into other languages, allowing installation in 100 communities world-wide, given that the nature of our existence knows no national boundaries.

 Voyage Mark II Exhibition – A New Low Cost Design

-Click on the image above to see a comparison of the Mark I and Mark II profiles.
-The image below provides wheelchair accessibility for both exhibitions.
+The image at right provides wheelchair accessibility for both exhibitions.
 Click on the image to zoom or download as a PDF.

 Read about the available exhibitions, and how you can explore installation of a Voyage in your community on the following pages: